frappe/frappe/frappe/docs/user/en/tutorial/doctypes.md

 #### Add Permissions

 After adding the fields, hit done and add a new row in the Permission Rules section.
 For now, let us give Read, Write, Create, Delete and Report access to **Librarian**.
-Frappe has a finely grained Role based permission model.
+Frappé has a finely grained Role based permission model.
 You can also change permissions later using the **Role Permissions Manager** from **Setup**.

 <img class="screenshot" alt="Adding Permissions" src="/docs/assets/img/doctype_adding_permission.png">